A Meta Logarithmic-Sobolev Inequality for Phase-Covariant Gaussian Channels: Meta log-Sobolev inequality

+We may think of this equation as the starting definition of $\Upsilon(\rho)$.
+In Appendix~\ref{app:range-Upsilon}, we show that if $\rho$ has a finite mean photon number, then all the terms in the above equation are finite and $\Upsilon(\rho)$ given by~\eqref{eq:Upsilon-equiv-exp} is well-defined.

 One of the main technical contributions of our work is that the infimum of $\Upsilon(\rho)$ over states $\rho$ is achieved at single-mode thermal states.
 To this end, it would be beneficial to compute $\Upsilon(\rho)$ for thermal states.
-First, using~\eqref{eq:L0-L1} we have

-Then, for a single-mode thermal state,\footnote{Hereafter, we use $\tau$ to denote a thermal state on which we optimize, and save $\sigma=\sigma_\beta$ for the \emph{reference} thermal state in our description of phase-covariant Gaussian channels; see equations~\eqref{eq:U-att} and~\eqref{eq:U-amp}.}
+Using~\eqref{eq:Upsilon-equiv-exp}, for a single-mode thermal state,\footnote{Hereafter, we use $\tau$ to denote a thermal state on which we optimize, and save $\sigma=\sigma_\beta$ for the \emph{reference} thermal state in our description of phase-covariant Gaussian channels; see equations~\eqref{eq:U-att} and~\eqref{eq:U-amp}.}

 where we put $0<x=e^{-\beta}<1$ in~\eqref{eq:thermal-state}, we have

 Optimizing over the choice of the thermal state $\tau$, we define